quantum-kite/kite/docs/documentation/examples/haldane.md

 ./build/KITE-tools haldane.h5 --CondDC -F -4 4 1000
 ```

-which calculates the DC conductivity for 1000 equidistant Fermi energies in the range `#!python [-4, 4]`.
+which calculates the `#!python xy` conductivity of the system specified above for 1000 equidistant Fermi energies in the range `#!python [-4, 4]`.
 The result can be plotted by using the minimal python script below.
-This script can be easily modified to plot both the longitudinal and transverse conductivity on one figure.
+(The computation and visualization of the longitudinal conductivity follows identical steps.)

 ### Visualisation
 ``` python